-Louis Jolliet was only five and a half when he lost his father, 23 April 1651.
+Louis Jolliet lost his father on 23 April 1651.
 His mother married again on 19 October; her second husband was Gefroy Guillot, who was drowned in the St. Lawrence in the summer of 1655.
 On 8 Nov.
 1665 Marie d’Abancourt was married a third time, to Martin Prévost.

 In 1666, Jolliet – whom the census of that year styles a “cleric” – was finishing his philosophical studies.
 On 2 July, together with Pierre Francheville*, he defended a “thesis in philosophy.”
 Bishop Laval*, MM.
 Prouville de Tracy, Rémy de Courcelle, and Talon were present.
 “Monsieur the Intendant, among others, made a strong argument,” noted the Journal des Jésuites; “Monsieur Joliet and Pierre Francheville replied very well, upon the whole subject of logic.”
 This “disputation,” as was the custom, must have been conducted in Latin, a language that Jolliet knew well; he would have recourse to it in 1679 in Hudson Bay.